anthony-ndegwa-dev/alx-low_level_programming/0x1A-hash_tables/README.md

     Don’t forget to push your header file
     All your header files should be include guarded

-Please use these data structures for this project:
+Use these data structures for this project:

 /**
  * struct hash_node_s - Node of a hash table